lpmatos/algorithms/README.md

 </p>

 <p align="center">
-  Theory and implementation of a few computer science algorithms for fun and study!
+  Theory and implementation of a few algorithms just for fun!
 </p>

 <p align="center">